osrf/gazebo_tutorials/drcsim_fakewalking/tutorial.md

     rostopic pub -r 10 atlas/cmd_vel geometry_msgs/Twist '{ linear: { x: 0.5, y: 0.0, z: 0.0 }, angular: { x: 0.0, y: 0.0, z: 0.5 } }'
     ~~~

     Every `cmd_vel` sent has a lifetime associated.
-By default, the last velocity command is applied to Atlas during 0.1 seconds.
+By default, the velocity command is applied to Atlas for 0.1 seconds.
 After that, the robot will stop.
-If you look at the last previous `rostopic` command that you typed, we included a `-r 10` option argument to publish the same message at 10 Hz., to guarantee that the robot does not stop.
+If you look at the previous `rostopic` command that you typed, we included a `-r 10` option argument to publish the same message at 10 Hz., to guarantee that the robot does not stop.

     It's also possible to modify the value of the velocity command timeout: